gsilva2016/weaviate-examples/nearest-neighbor-bottle-search/readme.md

-## Welcome to the Dog Search Demo!
+## Welcome to the Bottle Search Demo!

 ### Dataset
-The dataset currently contains ten images of different dog breeds.
+The dataset currently contains ten images of different Bottle brands.
 You can also build on this and add your own images to the dataset!

 ### To run this demo, follow the order below:
 1. Make sure you have Weaviate installed and set up.
 [Check out the documentation](https://weaviate.io/developers/weaviate/current/installation/index.html) for more information!